jorix/OL-FeaturePopups/README.md

 --------
  * Prepare the contents of the popup using templates.
     * Templates as strings or functions.
-    * Allows external templates renderers.
+    * Allows internationalization of the labels in templates.
  * Show popups by selection or hover from multiple vector layers.
  * Multiple selection using box and show list of features selecteds into popup.
+ * Proper popups when using feature clusters (OpenLayers.Strategy.Cluster)
- * Allows to register listeners on the events of selection and hover.
+ * Allows to register listeners on the events of selection hover and box.

 TODO:
 ----